lammps/linalg/README.md

 will do the translation and also try to compile the generated C++ files into a library as well as create a compressed tar file with the translated sources in the build folder.

+If a suitable Fortran compiler was found, also a couple of tests for BLAS functions are configured and can be run with ctest.